Skip to main content

 If your dog's birthday falls in the warmer months, a get-together in nature is even better.
 Remember that all dogs need access to fresh water and shade at all times.

+A Golden Retriever wearing a party hat sits happily in front of a small birthday cake with burning candles, perfectly embodying the joy of a dog birthday.
+The background is softly lit and a heart can be seen on a curtain, adding to the festive atmosphere.
 What can you make (almost) every dog happy with?
-Exactly — good food.
+Exactly, good food.
 This is especially true on birthdays.
 You can give your dog a very special treat with a homemade birthday cake.
 It's an extra portion of love, because they know you made it just for them.

 However, regular cakes are not suitable for dogs.
 Even though they might enjoy the taste, they're very unhealthy and absolutely not recommended.
 With the right ingredients, however, you can easily whip up healthy treats for your furry friend.

 One of our fondest childhood memories is jumping into a ball pit.
 Now imagine a bunch of dogs doing the same thing.
-The balls roll, bounce, and are hard for a dog's snout to grab — and that's exactly what makes them so fascinating for our four-legged friends.
+The balls roll, bounce, and are hard for a dog's snout to grab, and that's exactly what makes them so fascinating for our four-legged friends.
 Dogs love chewing on the balls, chasing them, and simply playing wildly.
-Running around and trying to catch the colourful plastic balls is not only fun to watch but also a great way for the dogs to burn off energy.
+Running around and trying to catch the colourful plastic balls is fun to watch and a great way for the dogs to burn off energy.

 It's important that the plastic balls are large enough to avoid choking hazards and that they are child-safe.
 What kind of face do you think your dog would make if they could dive into a whole pool of colourful balls?
 For water-loving dogs, a paddling pool in the garden is a brilliant idea.
 You can fill the pool with toys and floating treats to make the experience even more exciting.
 On hot days, it's a welcome way to cool down and loads of fun.